seelabs/scratch_docs/xls-xchainbridge.md

 ###### 2.3.1.1.1. `XChainBridge`

-Which bridge to create the `XChainClaimID` for.
+Which bridge to create the `XChainOwnedClaimID` for.

 ###### 2.3.1.1.2. `SignatureReward`